first-hep/first-hep.github.io/_posts/2018-06-27-esc18-announcement.md

 **ESC18 - EFFICIENT SCIENTIFIC COMPUTING**

-will be held in Bertinoro (Forl? cesena, Italy) from the 22nd to the 27th October 2018.
+will be held in Bertinoro (Forli cesena, Italy) from the 22nd to the 27th October 2018.

 The aim of the ESC school is to offer the participants the opportunity